ultrastares/ultrastar-worldparty/dists/linux/README.md

 UltraStar Deluxe WorldParty builder for Linux
 =============================================

-These scripts builds USDX and its dependencies.
+These scripts builds WorldParty and its dependencies.
 It copies the required dynamic libraries and outputs a distro-independent package that can be extracted and launched.

 How to use
 ----------